iamprincesly/erroran/README.md

 app.get('/products/:id', cors(), function (req, res, next) {
     return next(
         Erroran.notAuthenticated('You are not logged in!
-Please log in to get access');
+Please log in to get access') );
-    );
 })